2012 Central Connecticut Blue Devils football team

 The 2012 Central Connecticut Blue Devils football team represented Central Connecticut State University in the 2012 NCAA Division I FCS football season.
 They were led by seventh year head coach Jeff McInerney and played their home games at Arute Field.
 They are a member of the Northeast Conference.
 They finished the season 2–8, 2–5 in NEC play to finish in eighth place.

 Schedule

-Monmouth game on November 3 cancelled due to effects from Hurricane Sandy.
+The game against Monmouth on November 3 was cancelled due to effects from Hurricane Sandy.